 What Is Backflow & Why Is It Dangerous?

-Backflow is the unwanted reversal of water flow in a plumbing system — and it's more common than most property owners realize.
+Backflow is the unwanted reversal of water flow in a plumbing system, and it's more common than most property owners realize.
 Under normal conditions, water moves in one direction: from the municipal supply into your building.
-But when pressure drops suddenly (such as during a water main break or a surge in demand), that flow can reverse, pulling non-potable water back into the clean supply.
+But when pressure drops suddenly (such as during a water main break, hydrant use, or a surge in demand), that flow can reverse, pulling non-potable water back into the clean supply.

 This reversal happens through two mechanisms:

-- Backsiphonage – A vacuum effect that sucks contaminated water into the supply line
+- Backsiphonage – A vacuum effect that sucks contaminated water into the supply line, often triggered by water main breaks, firefighting demand, pump failures, or power outages

 The health risks are serious.
-Backflow can introduce bacteria (E. coli, Salmonella), viruses, parasites (Giardia, Cryptosporidium), pesticides, chemicals, and sewage into your drinking water.
+Backflow can introduce bacteria (E. coli, Salmonella), viruses, parasites (Giardia, Cryptosporidium), pesticides, fertilizers, glycol, industrial chemicals, and sewage into your drinking water.
 For commercial properties, the consequences also include financial liability, regulatory fines, and potential shutdowns.

 Types of Backflow Prevention Devices

 Not all backflow preventers are equal.
 The right device depends on the hazard level of your water system and your local code requirements.
-Here are the three most widely used types:
+Here are the most widely used types in 2026:

 Reduced Pressure Zone (RPZ) Assembly

-The RPZ is the highest level of protection available and is required in high-hazard settings such as hospitals, chemical facilities, and commercial irrigation systems.
+The RPZ is the highest level of protection available and is required in high-hazard settings such as hospitals, chemical facilities, labs, and commercial irrigation systems with fertilizer or pesticide injection.
 It contains two independently operating check valves with a hydraulically operated relief valve positioned between them.
-If either check valve fails, the relief valve automatically opens and discharges water to the exterior — ensuring contaminated water never reaches the supply.
+If either check valve fails, the relief valve automatically opens and discharges water to the exterior, ensuring contaminated water never reaches the supply.

 RPZ assemblies must be installed above ground with at least 12 inches of clearance below the device for drainage and testing access.